AlexanderChaker/DevToolbox/README.md

+# KafkaSerializer
+A utility for deserializing and formatting Kafka messages.
+Paste or type a JSON message into the input pane and click **Convert** to get pretty-printed output.

+- **Decompresses** gzip-compressed (Base64-encoded) `Message` fields automatically
+- **Unescapes** nested JSON strings recursively, expanding them into structured JSON
+- **Copy** the formatted output to the clipboard, or **Copy Escaped** to re-serialize the `Message` field back into an escaped string
+- **Paste from Clipboard** to quickly load a message without manual pasting
+- Supports a system-tray shortcut that pastes from the clipboard and converts in one step

 # DeployGitBranch
 This tool deploys a branch to a database, using those steps:
 - Select the Working Directory of the repo